aminovpavel/meshpipe-go/README.md

 Legacy `MALLA_*` variables are still recognized for backwards compatibility.

+> Note: Meshtastic's built-in LoRa presets (for example, `LongFast`) do not ship with a shared default channel key.
+Leave `MESHPIPE_DEFAULT_CHANNEL_KEY` empty unless you manage your own encrypted channels and have a base key to provide.

 ## Docker Compose Example

 The [`examples/docker-compose.yaml`](examples/docker-compose.yaml) file shows a minimal deployment that shares the SQLite volume with the host and exposes observability endpoints: